dannycastonguay/blog/_posts/2025-04-26-on-working-hard.md

 ## 7. Overcoming Hate and Betrayal

-When you genuinely love the world and the people around you—even your enemies and those who’ve repeatedly betrayed you—you gain power over hate.
+When you genuinely love the world and the people around you—even your enemies and those who’ve repeatedly betrayed you.

+You gain power over hate.

 You no longer harbor hate, only love for others.
 This choice makes you incredibly strong.